World War II in Yugoslavia: Partisan growth to domination

 Allied aircraft specifically started targeting ZNDH (Air Force of the Independent State of Croatia) and Luftwaffe bases and aircraft for the first time as a result of the Seventh Offensive, including Operation Rösselsprung in late May 1944.
 Up until then Axis aircraft could fly inland almost at will, as long as they remained at low altitude.
 Partisan units on the ground frequently complained about enemy aircraft attacking them while hundreds of Allied aircraft flew above at higher altitude.
 This changed during Rösselsprung as Allied fighter-bombers went low en-masse for the first time, establishing full aerial superiority.
-Consequently, both the ZNDH and Luftwaffe were forced to limit their operations in clear weather to early morning and late afternoon hours.
+Consequently, both the ZNDH and Luftwaffe were forced to limit their operations in clear weather to early morning and late afternoon.

 The Yugoslav Partisan movement grew to become the largest resistance force in occupied Europe, with 800,000 men organised in 4 field armies.
 Eventually the Partisans prevailed against all of their opponents as the official army of the newly founded Democratic Federal Yugoslavia (later Socialist Federal Republic of Yugoslavia).